Meehad/CSP/README.md

    flutter run
    ```

+## Proposed Solution
+The CSP app centralizes various departmental functions, allowing for streamlined data collection, event management, and citizen engagement.
+By enabling direct feedback and communication channels, we create a more efficient governance model.

+## Advantages
+- **Streamlined Communication:** Reduces the distance between citizens and departments.
+- **User-Centric Design:** Focuses on citizen engagement and satisfaction.
+- **Data Analysis:** Facilitates easy data analysis for better decision-making.
+- **Comprehensive Features:** Covers all essential functionalities for effective governance.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or suggestions.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or feedback, please reach out at [Mohammedmihad2@gmail.com](mailto:Mohammedmihad2@gmail.com
+For any questions or feedback, please reach out at [Mohammedmihad2@gmail.com](mailto:Mohammedmihad2@gmail.com).